1940

 Frye, to serve as official personal co-pilot.
 The Robinson family owns and retains the original of

-this well circulated image.
+this well-circulated image.
+Photo captured by Robby Robinson.
 All Rights Reserved.

 Beloved Transport Throughout the Years

-Lockheed Specs and TWA Modifications
+Lockheed Specs. and TWA Modifications

 This page would not be complete if images of the NC18137 (as seen today) were not showcased.